My Greatest Adventure: 2011 revival

-A six issue revival of the series debuted in October 2011, written by Aaron Lopresti, Kevin Maguire, and Matt Kindt as a follow-up to the earlier Weird Worlds miniseries.
-It was an anthology featuring three different stories in each issue, Garbageman, Tanga, and Robotman.
+A six-issue revival of the series debuted in October 2011, and was written by Aaron Lopresti, Kevin Maguire, and Matt Kindt.
+It was an anthology featuring three stories: Garbageman, Tanga, and Robotman.

-Homage
+Homages

 A reference to My Greatest Adventure appears in Teen Titans Go! #28.
 When the Titans and Doom Patrol put together a birthday party for Beast Boy, members of the Doom Patrol tell the Titans some of their past adventures when Beast Boy was a member, including when they fought Animal-Vegetable-Mineral Man.
-Page 10-12 retells the story, and features a mock cover of My Greatest Adventure.
+This flashback features a mock cover of My Greatest Adventure.

-In the last volume of Teen Titans prior to The New 52, the formerly insane Steve Dayton is shown in #36 as slowly recovering, but still addicted to his helmet.
-While under a creative streak induced by the device he starts working on an autobiography, mostly based on his Doom Patrol years, which he plans to call My Greatest Adventure.
+In Teen Titans #36, Steve Dayton starts working on an autobiography based on his time in the Doom Patrol, which he plans to call My Greatest Adventure.